Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: X-ray Observations

-Finally, we compare the results from our X-ray analysis with previous results that appeared in the literature, and specifically with the analyses by Troja et al. 2020\cite{Troja+2020}\, (for $\delta t \sim 582$ -- $945$\,days) and Makhathini et al. 2020\cite{Makhathini2020}\, (for $\delta t \sim 9$ -- $745$\,days).
-The analysis by Makhathini et al. 2020 cannot be used to test for X-ray spectral evolution of the source because the final count-to-flux calibration is performed by assuming a spectral photon index.
-We find that the central values of the X-ray fluxes reported by Makhathini et al. 2020 using a 1\arcsec\, source region are systematically larger than our fluxes (by a factor of up to 30\%).
+Finally, we compare the results from our X-ray analysis with previous results that appeared in the literature, and specifically with the analyses by \citealt{Troja+2020}\, (for $\delta t = 582$ -- $945$\,days), \citealt{Makhathini+2020}\, (for $\delta t = 9$ -- $745$\,days) and \cite{Troja+2021}.
+The analysis by \cite{Makhathini+2020} cannot be used to test for X-ray spectral evolution of the source because the final count-to-flux calibration is performed by assuming a spectral photon index.
+We find that the central values of the X-ray fluxes reported by \cite{Makhathini+2020} using a 1\arcsec\, source region are systematically larger than our fluxes (by a factor of up to 30\%).
 Discrepancy remains even after adopting the same $\Gamma= 1.57$ for the count-to-flux calibration.
-We are able to reproduce the Makhathini et al., X-ray fluxes by removing the \texttt{refcoord} parameter setting from \texttt{specextract}, which leads to artificially inflated PSF corrections of $\approx 20$--50\%, as previously noted.
-Our X-ray fluxes in the time range $\delta t \sim 582$ -- $945$\,days are consistent with those reported by Troja et al. 2020 within 1-$\sigma$ uncertainties.
-We found that we could reproduce the Troja et al. 2020 fluxes by using the online Portable Interactive Multi-Mission Simulator (PIMMS) for the count-rate to flux calibration.
+We are able to reproduce the \cite{Makhathini+2020} X-ray fluxes by removing the \texttt{refcoord} parameter setting from \texttt{specextract}, which leads to artificially inflated PSF corrections of $\approx 20$ -- $50$\%, as previously noted.
+Our X-ray fluxes in the time range $\delta t = 582$ -- $945$\,days are consistent with those reported by \cite{Troja+2020} within 1-$\sigma$ uncertainties.
+We found that we could reproduce the \cite{Troja+2020} fluxes by using the online Portable Interactive Multi-Mission Simulator (PIMMS) for the count-rate to flux calibration.
 In contrast, our spectral analysis and count-to-flux calibration is based on ARFs and RMFs generated from each individual Obs ID to best account for the instrumental response at the time and in the conditions of the observation, as opposed to the proposal planning tool PIMMS.\footnote{https://cxc.harvard.edu/ciao/why/pimms.html}